How to Plant, Grow, and Care for Blue Java Banana

 The topmost bananas in a bunch will usually be the ones you’ll need to eat first.
 The rest will slowly ripen over time, but like all bananas, the blue java banana will ripen pretty quickly once harvested.
 You’ll suddenly go from no ripe bananas to all of them ripe at once!

-Due to its gooey texture, the easiest way to store these is for long periods of time is to skin them and store the fruit in the freezer.
+Due to their gooey texture, the easiest way to store these for extended periods is to peel them and store the fruit in the freezer.
 You can leave it whole or mash it into a paste as desired.
-If mashed into a paste, a scoop of the frozen pulp can be used to substitute for real ice cream, making it a delicious natural treat.
+If mashed into a paste, a scoop of the frozen pulp can be used as a substitute for real ice cream, making it a delicious, natural treat.

-What problems are likely to appear for your ice cream plants?
+What problems are likely to appear for your blue java banana?
 Let’s talk about that!

 Pests

 Piercing insects like the banana aphid and spider mite are common.
 These suck the sap out of the fronds, and banana aphids can also spread diseases.
-Both can be treated with neem oil, although large outbreaks may require something like pyrethrin.
+Both can be treated with neem oil.

 Mealybugs will make a home on the leaves as well.
 Small outbreaks can be removed by using a cotton swab dipped in alcohol to force them to release.
 Use insecticidal soap to handle larger outbreaks.

 Two types of thrips, banana rust thrips and corky scab thrips, go after bananas of all sorts.
-Both can cause severe damage, although the rust thrips go after the leaves and skins of the bananas while the scab thrips go after the fruit itself.
-Use pyrethrin to control these.
+Both can cause severe damage, although the rust thrips go after the leaves and skins of the bananas, while the scab thrips go after the fruit itself.

-Root knot nematodes can cause a real problem for the rhizome of your plant.
+Root knot nematodes can cause a real problem for the rhizome.
 Apply beneficial nematodes to deal with both these and the coquito larvae.

 Finally, we come to black weevils, also called banana stalk borers.
-These cause major damage to your plant, and pyrethrin should be used to eliminate them.
+These cause major damage to your tree.

 Diseases

-The worst disease for any banana species is fusarium oxysporum.
-This fungal pathogen causes the dreaded Panama disease or banana wilt and is lethal to your plant.
-Drooping fronds and yellowing leaves lead eventually to plant death.
-There is no cure for this disease, and it can be transmitted by wind, water, infected soil, or uncleaned tools.
-If you encounter it, you will need to not only destroy your plant, but not plant another banana in the same soil.
+The worst disease for any banana species is Fusarium oxysporum.
+This fungal pathogen causes the dreaded Panama disease or banana wilt and is lethal.
+Drooping fronds and yellowing leaves eventually lead to its death.
+There is currently no cure for this disease, and it can be transmitted through wind, water, contaminated soil, or uncleaned tools.
+If you encounter it, you will need to not only destroy your tree but also refrain from planting another banana in the same soil.
 It has wiped out entire strains of bananas.

-Two types of leaf spot, sigatoka and black leaf streak, can appear on your plants.
-Thankfully both of these are treatable with a liquid copper fungicide.
+Two types of leaf spot, sigatoka and black leaf streak, can appear.

 Banana aphids frequently spread banana bunchy top disease.
-This disease causes leaves to curl upward and the plant may develop more narrow leaves.
+This disease causes leaves to curl upward, and the tree may develop more narrow leaves.
 Leaves can become brittle and stiff over time as well.
-There is no treatment, but prevention of aphids will prevent your plant from getting it.
+There is no treatment, but prevention of aphids will prevent your banana from getting it.

 Frequently Asked Questions